-policy 8G-1.3 policy 8A-6.3 The Non-Motorized Active Transportation Plan is a long-term plan to meet County multimodal goals and needs over 20 years.
+- policy 8G-1.1 The Skagit County active transportation system is comprised of all streets and highways to which access by bicyclists and pedestrians is permitted, separated trails and pathways which have a transportation function as defined in the Active Transportation Plan, and any system or design accommodations meant to serve active transportation users. - policy 8G-1.2 The County's Active Transportation Plan identifies County needs priorities, and potential projects. - policy 8G-1.3 The Active Transportation Plan is a long-term plan to meet County multimodal goals and needs over 20 years.
 The inclusion of a project in the plan does not constitute a commitment that the County will fund or construct that project.
-Like all transportation projects, non-motorized active transportation projects must be added to the Six-Year Transportation Improvement Program (6-Year TIP) in order to be funded.
+Like all transportation projects, active transportation projects must be added to the Six-Year Transportation Improvement Program (6-Year TIP) in order to be funded.